Home

 }

-We also set the options, such as the image width and height, in the main() function of the program and then pass the object list and the options to the render() function.
-As usual, the render() function loops over all image pixels and constructs primary rays.
-The camera-to-world matrix transforms the rays' origin and direction.
+Moreover, we configure options like the image width and height in the program's main() function, then forward the object list and options to the render() function.
+Typically, the render() function iterates over all image pixels, constructing primary rays.
+The camera-to-world matrix is employed to transform the rays' origin and direction.

 void render(